ryota-toda/specification/README.md

 1. Make your desired edits within the drawer.

 **🌎 Exporting as an .xlsx File**
-1. Click the `export xlsx` button from the sidebar.
+1. Click the `export xlsx` button.